npaila-x64/feedy-uxd/README.md

 ## Abstract

 This repository presents the comprehensive approach that went into designing **Feedy**, a mobile application aimed to enhance nutritional care.
-The app mainly focuses on addressing the challenges of **continuous follow-up** whilst improving patient adherence to dietary plans.
+The app mainly focuses on addressing the challenges of **continuous follow-up** between nutritionists and their patients whilst improving patient adherence to dietary plans.

 Within this space there are details of processes, strategies, user experience models, wireframes, mockups, **and more**.
 All assets created with User Experience (UX) fundamentals in mind.